 If a person with ALS is in a nursing home that does not adequately screen and monitor its employees, the resident could be at risk of suffering the following:

-- Dehydration or malnutrition.
-Residents with ALS may be unable to feed themselves.
+- Dehydration or Malnutrition: Nursing home residents with ALS may be unable to feed themselves.
 Some residents may be unable to chew or swallow.
 Nursing home staff should have a plan to make sure each resident receives adequate hydration and nutrition.

 In some cases, nursing home abuse or neglect can be fatal to residents with ALS.

-Speak Up If Your Loved One Is Injured
+Speak Up If Your Loved One Is a Nursing Home Resident With ALS That's Been Injured